European Parliament turns up heat on Czech PM over conflicts of interest | Politics

 European Parliament turns up heat on Czech PM over conflicts of interest

-The European Parliament has called for a halt in EU funding to the business empire of Czech Prime Minister Andrej Babis due to what it called conflicts of interests.
+The European Parliament on Thursday called for a halt in EU funding to the business empire of Czech Prime Minister Andrej Babis over conflicts of interest.
+The billionaire leader's firms are among the EU's largest recipients of farming subsidies, mostly payments given to farmers per unit of land, but also investment subsidies disbursed by national authorities and reimbursed from EU money.

 - Country: